larytet/YALAS/README.md

 * Is it like Prometheus?

-No, YALAS is a generic system monitor which does not require any dedicated code in the container.
-YALAS collects system calls performed by the applications.YALAS goal is to catch zero days targeting containers.
+No, YALAS is a generic system monitor that doesn’t require any dedicated code in the container.
+YALAS collects system calls made by applications, with the goal of catching zero-day attacks targeting containers.

-YALAS facilitates incident response, forensics.
-The engine allow placing an arbitrary test point in the code and monitoring the performance of the code in this point.
-There is no need to rebuild anything.
-Any system call the application performs will be collected, time stamped by the kernel.
+YALAS also aids in incident response and forensics.
+The engine allows you to place arbitrary test points in the code and monitor performance at those points without needing to rebuild anything.
+Every system call made by the application is collected and timestamped by the kernel.

-The engine dedups the events, figures out repetitive patters, catches deviations from the previous behavior This is done for any process/kernel thread in the container and for any container on a VM.
+The engine deduplicates events, identifies repetitive patterns, and detects deviations from normal behavior.
+This is done for any process or kernel thread in the container, and for any container on a VM.

-The engine allows to freeze a process if a certain condition met in order to help investigating.
+Additionally, the engine can freeze a process if certain conditions are met, assisting in investigation efforts.

 * Is it like Jaeger?